It’s now two whole years since I launched the Punter2Pro sports blog. It’s flown by.

 - Create an entirely new sports betting product.
 With traffic at an all-time high, now is the right time to make waves with a new, unique product.
 I have some ideas.

 - Start a Youtube Channel or Podcast.
 If done right (with “evergreen content“), it’ll cut back on time-consuming writing.
 Additionally, using a new medium will help Punter2Pro reach out to a wider audience.
+I’ve been receiving some advice from a couple of professional Vloggers, so i know how I’d approach it (see my post What Makes A Good Vlog Or Podcast?)

 Thanks for following!